Welcome to Spiralytics’ Ultimate SEO Resource! Use the jump links below to skip to a section.

 Google Analytics

 Google Analytics continues to be one of the best free SEO tools out there.
 It has an extensive list of features that helps you figure out what exactly is going on with your site at all times.
-This includes knowing who your users are, how users find your site, and how they interact with your content.
+This includes knowing your users, how they find your site, and how they interact with your content.

 Keywords Everywhere

 This free SEO tool can help you discover keywords best related to your content on different online platforms.
-Keywords Everywhere also gives you related keywords that may help you structure your content better and perhaps provide more answers for seach queries.
+Keywords Everywhere also gives you related keywords that may help you structure your content better and perhaps provide more answers to search queries.
 It’s also got a lot of other features that can help you with your meta descriptions, title, and other contents of your page.

 Screaming Frog SEO Spider

-Apart from its name, Screaming Frog SEO Spider has several interesting features that can help you pinpoint what mistakes you’re making with your site through a thorough site audit.
-This includes helping you spot duplicate content, broken pages, image problems, and many more.
+Apart from its name, Screaming Frog SEO Spider has several interesting features that can help you pinpoint your mistakes with your site through a thorough site audit.
+This includes assisting you in spotting duplicate content, broken pages, image problems, and many more.

 NitroPack